gnaudio/jabra-browser-integration/README.md

 ## Javascript/typescript API
 Developers must use the versioned JavaScript library file with the format `jabra.browser.integration.<majorVersion>.<minorVersion>.js` and the associated
-[typescript *.d.ts](https://www.typescriptlang.org/) definition file which documents the API in details, including exactly what each API method expect for parameters and what each method returns.
+[typescript *.d.ts](https://www.typescriptlang.org/) definition file which documents the API in detail, including exactly what each API method expect for parameters and what each method returns.

-These files adheres to semantic versioning so increases in majorVersion between releases indicate breaking changes so developers using the software may need to change their code when updating.
+These files adhere to semantic versioning so increases in majorVersion between releases indicate breaking changes so developers using the software may need to change their code when updating.
 Increases in minorVersion indicates that all changes are backwards compatible.